OSGeo/grass/lib/python/docs/src/pygrass_raster.rst

 Introduction to Raster classes
 ==============================

-Details about the architecture can be found in the `GRASS GIS 7 Programmer's Manual: GRASS Raster Library <http://grass.osgeo.org/programming7/rasterlib.html>`_
+Details about the GRASS GIS raster architecture can be found in the `GRASS GIS 7 Programmer's Manual: GRASS Raster Library <http://grass.osgeo.org/programming7/rasterlib.html>`_

 PyGRASS uses 4 different Raster classes, that respect the 4 different approaches of GRASS-C API.
 The classes use a standardized interface to keep methods